Monday, June 13, 2011

 “Because my family was forced to migrate, I was born a traveler as we sought out refugee status in Kenya."

-Ahmed’s family, which includes his mother, father and eleven siblings, moved to Atlanta as refugees when he was four.
+Ahmed’s family, which includes his mother, father and 11 siblings, moved to Atlanta as refugees when he was 4.
 His parents never went to school.
 They had a hard time making ends meet.
 The quest for cheaper housing led them to move frequently, eventually from Atlanta to Columbus, Ohio.
 Family connections brought them to San Diego four years ago.
 With every move, Ahmed switched schools.

 “You’re meeting new teachers all the time, you’re adjusting to a new system," he said.
 "It’s a new learning experience so you can’t just get started on the work, you have to learn how the new school operates and you have to make all new friends.
 So, it’s pretty stressful.”